 Are you a committed cappuccino and latte lover?
 If so, you’ll struggle to beat the Keurig Rivo.
-15 bars of pressure also allows you to make short or longer espresso so you’ll be spoiled for choice.
+The 15 bars of pressure also allow you to make short or longer espresso so you’ll be spoiled for choice.

 The onboard frother lets you choose from:

 - Cold froth